 The legal basis that we rely on for processing your data is either where:

 - you have provided your consent to us using your data in a certain way;

 - where it is necessary in connection with the performance of a contract with you; or

 - where it is in our legitimate interests to do so, provided this is not unwarranted by reason of prejudice to you.
 Our legitimate interest in these cases is to run and administer Technion UK and to raise funds in pursuance of our charitable purposes.

 You have a right to ask for a copy of the information we hold about you.
-If you want to access your information, send a description of the information you want to see and proof of your identity by post to the Technion UK Director, Technion UK, 62 Grosvenor Street, London, W1K 3JF.
+If you want to access your information, send a description of the information you want to see and proof of your identity by post to the Technion UK Director, Technion UK, Central London, UK

 Please let us know if you have any queries or concerns about the way that your data is being processed by contacting us using the contact details below.
 You are also entitled to make a complaint to the Information Commissioner’s office, for further information see the Information Commissioner’s guidance here https://ico.org.uk/for-the-public/personal-information.

 Central London, UK